In Part 1 of this tutorial series, we explained how to use widgets in WordPress and in Part Two, you learned how to configure text widgets.

 ( Links widget: ‘Select Link Category’ drop-down menu)

-As the above example shows, you can display specific links to your site visitors (e.g. a list for a specific link category only), and add multiple lists of links to the WordPress sidebar navigation menu.
+As the above example shows, you can display specific external links to your site visitors (e.g. a list for a specific link category only), and add multiple link lists to your WordPress sidebar.

-This is the end of section three of this tutorial on how to use WordPress widgets.
+This is the end of part three of this tutorial on how to use WordPress widgets.